randomtable/Sec/wordpress/readme.md

-# Important
+# How to secure your WordPress

-Disable WordPress Search Feature adding the snippet in the "functions.php" file in theme folder
+1- Disable WordPress Search Feature adding the snippet in the "functions.php" file in theme folder

-Insert htaccess template in the WP htaccess
+2- Insert htaccess template in the WP htaccess

-Add Xabal Code in "waf.php" in the server root
+3- Add Xabal Code in "waf.php" in the server root

-Edit "wordfence-waf.php" file, like the example
+4- Edit "wordfence-waf.php" file, like the example

+5- Enjoy!